 Suggestions

-Split detailed sections (Effect Dependencies, Refs, Custom Hooks, Component Patterns) into separate reference files and link to them from a concise SKILL.md overview
+Split detailed sections (Effect Dependencies, Refs, Custom Hooks, Component Patterns) into separate referenced files and keep SKILL.md as a concise overview with the decision tree and most critical anti-patterns only.

 | Dimension | Reasoning | Score |